 It was spearheaded by renowned outdoor arts company Emergency Exit Arts (London), in association with B Arts (Stoke), Creative Scene (Dewsbury), Ideas Test (Medway), Vivacity (Peterborough), us at The Brick Box, Young Producers from across the country, and many more collaborating artists.

-The project actually began last year; on Monday 12 November 2018 a 14ft high illuminated Peace Poem set off on a national tour to commemorate 100 years since the first day of peace after WWI.
+The project began on Monday 12 November 2018 when a 14ft high illuminated Peace Poem set off on a national tour to commemorate 100 years since the first day of peace after WWI.
 The large-scale mobile artwork, created with leading artist and poet Robert Montgomery, was seen by thousands of people as it travelled along motorways to cities across the UK.

 In spring 2019 we hosted a symposium in Bradford for the project’s Young Producers.
 It was a great few days, exploring archive materials, ideas and connections with 48 people from across the country, all aged 18 to 25.